-We look at all the most important things you should consider before you sell your precious metals, including:
+We look at the most important topics to consider before you sell your precious metals, including:

-Whenever you decide the time is right for selling gold and silver, the three primary factors to consider are price, convenience and safety.
-Let’s look at the topics above while considering how these factors come into play, beginning with the biggest question of all:
+Let’s look at how all these factors come into play, beginning with the biggest question of all:

-The question everyone asks when selling precious metals is what price they’ll get.
-So, how do you know how much your bullion is worth?
-Here are some of the factors that determine how much you could potentially receive when you sell your gold or silver.
+Here are the primary factors that will determine how much you might receive when you sell your physical gold or silver.

-Some precious metals products are more valuable or in greater demand at a given time in the market.
-Factors like whether it’s gold or silver, a coin or bar, a government or private mint product and the condition of the bullion itself will all play into its resale value.
 Generally speaking, bullion that demanded a higher premium upfront will fetch higher prices upon resale, though it does depend on demand at the time.
-One way to assure that you have a strong resale ability is to buy the most popular product where demand will always be strongest.
+One way to assure that you have a strong resale ability is to buy the most popular products.

 Browse our selection of gold jewelry

 Resale prices for scrap metal are much lower than for investment grade products.
 This is because scrap metal has to be melted down and then fabricated into a form for investors or industrial users.